Canon 5D Mark IV vs Sony A7 II

 Feature comparison: Canon 5D Mark IV vs Sony A7 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the 5D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.71x).
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Sony A7 II along with similar information for a selection of comparators.

 One feature that is present on the 5D Mark IV, but is missing on the A7 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.